nandita-rajesh/amfoss-tasks/task-06/README.md

 ```
 npm run dev
 ```
-  Navigate to http://localhost:8080/ to access the application.
+  4. Navigate to http://localhost:8080/ to access the application.

 ## Usage

-  - View News Stories: The homepage displays a list of top news stories.
+  **- View News Stories:** The homepage displays a list of top news stories.
 Click on a story to view more details.
-  - View Comments: Click on the comments link under each story to view and interact with comments.
+  **- View Comments:** Click on the comments link under each story to view and interact with comments.
-  - Search: Use the search functionality to find specific news stories.
+  **- Search:** Use the search functionality to find specific news stories.

 ## Contribution Guidelines

-  - Reporting Issues: Please report any issues or bugs using the GitHub Issues tab.
+  **- Reporting Issues:** Please report any issues or bugs using the GitHub Issues tab.
-  - Submitting Pull Requests: Fork the repository, make your changes, and submit a pull request with a description of your changes.
+  **- Submitting Pull Requests:** Fork the repository, make your changes, and submit a pull request with a description of your changes.